GabrielFraga962/Website_Design_Using_HTML_CSS_JavaScript/website-responsive-app/README.md

 ## Project :star2:

-This repo contains an UI clone from Tesla homepage.
+This repo contains an  Responsive Real State Website Using HTML CSS & JavaScript.

 <br>